 Looking at the copper core pan, the heat distribution is near perfect.
 There is very little hot spot and it provides an even sear on the toast.
 This is something that you simply do not get with Le Creuset.

 In terms of heat retention, it does not perform as well as Le Creuset.
 All Clad tries to combat this with their d7 line which has even more layers their d5 line.
-This is the pan to get if you are trying to match the heat retention properties of Cast Iron.
+If you want something that performs similar to cast iron, then you should get that line.

 In terms of sticking, I would say that Le Creuset is slightly better.
 If you do not know how to cook with stainless steel, everything will stick.
-It is never recommended to cook delicate food with stainless steel until you know how it works.
+It is never recommended to cook delicate food with stainless steel until you know how to cook in it.

 Le Creuset vs All Clad Weight

 This answer to this should be obvious now.
 Le Creuset is heavier than the likes of All Clad.
-Whether this is good or bad depends on the user.
+Whether this is good or bad depends on you.
 Most people do not like how heavy cast iron pans are.
 But that weight gives it the ability to retain heat.
-In pots like dutch oven, this heavy heat retaining property is actually beneficial.
-It is also great when you sear steak.
-However, for this ergonomic purpose, most people who prefer a relatively light pan that All Clad has.
-Although theirs is not as light as those of T-Fal, they are a good weight for its class.
-Le Creuset stainless steel line will have similar weight to those of All Clad d3 line.

 Le Creuset vs All Clad Reputation